alicewish/MomoTranslator/README_EN.md

 ## Installation

-First, ensure that you have Python 3.9 or a later version installed on your computer.
+First, ensure that you have Python 3.10.
 You can check your Python version by entering the following command in the command line:

 `python --version`